Nuclear Regulatory Commission.

-The granting of the exemption allows the changes to Tier 1 information requested in the amendment.
+The granting of the exemption allows the changes to Tier 1 information requested in the license amendment request.
 Because the acceptability of the exemption was determined in part by the acceptability of the amendment, the exemption and amendment are being issued concurrently.

 Identical exemption documents (except for referenced unit numbers and license numbers) were issued to the licensee for VCSNS Units 2 and 3 (COLs NPF-93 and NPF-94).
 These documents can be found in ADAMS under Accession Nos.
-ML16075A126 and ML16075A133, respectively.
+ML16076A420 and ML16076A427, respectively.
 The exemption is reproduced (with the exception of abbreviated titles and additional citations) in Section II of this document.
 The amendment documents for COLs NPF-93 and NPF-94 are available in ADAMS under Accession Nos.
-ML16068A113 and ML16068A115, respectively.
+ML16076A411 and ML16076A418, respectively.
 A summary of the amendment documents is provided in Section III of this document.

 Reproduced below is the exemption document issued to VCSNS, Units 2 and 3.
 It makes reference to the combined safety evaluation that provides the reasoning for the findings made by the NRC (and listed under Item 1) in order to grant the exemption:

-1. In a letter dated July 6, 2015, supplemented March 24, 2016, the South Carolina Electric & Gas Company acting on behalf of the South Carolina Public Service Authority (hereafter referred to as the licensees) requested from the Nuclear Regulatory Commission (NRC or Commission) an exemption to allow changes to Tier 1 information in the certified Design Control Document (DCD) incorporated by reference in Title 10 of the Code of Federal Regulations (10 CFR) part 52, appendix D, “Design Certification Rule for the AP1000 Design,” as part of license amendment request (LAR) 14-10, “Addition of Instruments to Design Reliability Assurance Program (D-RAP).”
+1. In a letter dated October 30, 2014, supplemented July 13, 2015, and April 21, 2016, the South Carolina Electric & Gas Company (SC&G/licensee) requested from the Nuclear Regulatory Commission (NRC/Commission) an exemption to allow departures from Tier 1 information in the certified Design Control Document (DCD) incorporated by reference in title 10 of the Code of Federal Regulations (10 CFR) part 52, appendix D, “Design Certification Rule for the AP1000 Design,” as part of license amendment request (LAR) 15-14, “Compressed and Instrument Air System High Pressure Air Subsystem Changes.”

 A. The exemption is authorized by law;